nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 :::

-You have need seen a variety of options for importing files.
+You have now seen a variety of options for importing files.
 You may use many more in your R-based RNA-seq workflow, but these basics will get you started.